jrfoell/recurring-timer-widget/readme.txt

 Uses string-to-time (strtotime) formats which can be very simple or very complex.

-The widget has many CSS classes and IDs to style it with, but it's been left purposely unstyled so you can format it in whatever way you want.
-The included recurring-timer.css and recurring-timer.css-example files show how you can move the time and labels around for a custom look.
-You can customize recurring-timer.css by copying it to your active theme's folder.
+The widget has many CSS classes to style it with, but it's been left purposely unstyled so you can format it in whatever way you want.
+The included recurring-timer-widget.css and recurring-timer-widget.css-example files show how you can move the time and labels around for a custom look.
+You can customize recurring-timer-widget.css by copying it to your active theme's folder.

 Known issues: